 No. If you decide to reapply for a future BOSP program, your application will receive a preferred review and consideration.
 You will not, however, be guaranteed a spot in the same program.
 You can find information on our application cycles and deadlines here.

 BOSP follows Stanford’s International Travel Policy, which outlines current restrictions to university sponsored travel.
 Further details are outlined on the COVID-19 Health Alerts webpage.
 Stanford’s highest priority is the health and safety of our students.
 As we consider study away programming and international travel, Stanford University and the Bing Overseas Studies Program continue to monitor public health and travel advisory guidance from local public health officials, the Centers for Disease Control and Prevention, the U.S. Department of State, and International SOS.
-Factors in assessing health and safety risk include, but are not limited to: International SOS assessment, availability and reliability of testing, vaccine status, potential for community spread, status of health infrastructure, entry restrictions, and feasibility of evacuation.
-Bing Overseas Studies Program viability decisions also take into consideration on-site resources and our ability to comply with local and Stanford COVID-19 health and safety protocols.
+BOSP program viability decisions also take into consideration on-site resources and our ability to comply with local and Stanford health and safety protocols.

 Yes, under limited circumstances.
 Students participating in BOSP quarter-length programs must enroll in a minimum of 12 units of coursework offered by the program on-site.
 Students in some programs are also eligible to enroll in one (1) SCPD course from a predetermined list of courses.
-Additional details on which courses SCPD will offer will not be available until April 2021.
-During Summer Quarter 2020-21, the ability to enroll in non-BOSP-related courses (as outlined above) is only available to students in Cape Town, Florence, New York, Oxford, and Santiago.
+Additional details on which courses SCPD will offer are available on the BOSP website at https://bosp.stanford.edu/explore/search-courses.